List of Coronation Street characters introduced in 2013: Kal Nazir

-Kal begins to develop feelings for Leanne (Jane Danson), Nick's wife from whom he is separated, who initially turns down his advances as she believes that starting a relationship would hurt Nick, especially in his mental state.
-Kal's father Sharif (Marc Anwar) notices Kal's feelings for Leanne and quizzes her sister Eva (Catherine Tyldesley), who reveals to him that Leanne is an ex-prostitute.
+Kal begins to develop feelings for Leanne, Nick's wife from whom he is separated, who initially turns down his advances as she believes that starting a relationship would hurt Nick, especially in his mental state.
+Kal's father Sharif (Marc Anwar) notices Kal's feelings for Leanne and quizzes her half-sister Eva Price (Catherine Tyldesley), who reveals to him that Leanne is an ex-prostitute.
 Sharif warns Kal that he should not move on quickly, for the sake of his children, who are still grieving over their deceased mother.
 Kal denies that he has any feelings for Leanne.
 Leanne's feelings for Kal grow over time, with them kissing after he steps in as a topless waiter in the Bistro.
 However, Nick professes to Leanne that he still loves her and later hugs her in the street, which Kal sees.
 Soon after, in the gym, Nick tells Kal that Leanne has given him another chance, leaving him devastated.
 However, in the Bistro, Leanne tells Kal that she only said she would give him another chance because she felt it would break his heart if she didn't.
-Sharif double-books Nick and Steve (Simon Gregson), who is training for a charity fun run, so Nick and Steve decide to train with Kal together.
+Sharif double-books Nick and Steve McDonald (Simon Gregson), who is training for a charity fun run, so Nick and Steve decide to train with Kal together.
 Overcome with jealousy, Kal begins to overwork Nick.
 Whilst boxing with pads as part of their training, Kal pushes Nick so hard that he loses his temper, shouts at him and inadvertently punches Steve in the face.
 He later apologises to Nick's mother Gail, who is furious with Kal as being pushed to the limit will make Nick's mental state deteriorate again.
 Nick asks Leanne to have dinner with him at the Bistro on their night out to test new food.
 But, worried that Nick will get the wrong idea, Leanne asks Eva to come as well.
 Nick, still unaware that he fancies Leanne, asks Kal to the dinner as well.
 After the dinner, Kal goes to Leanne's flat where they kiss.
 When Tina is found on the street after her attempted murder, Leanne tells Nick that she was alone.
 But later, Kal mentions to Nick that he was with Leanne and so Nick asks if they are seeing each other.
 Kal tells him that they are.
 Nick is livid and later storms round to Leanne and Eva's flat to tell Leanne that she is sacked from the Bistro.

-In 2015, Kal gives Simon Barlow advice on asking a girl for a dance at a wedding.
-Sometime later, Kal and Leanne save Amy Barlow from a fire at Victoria Court.
+In 2015, Kal gives Simon advice on asking a girl for a dance at a wedding.
+Sometime later, Kal and Leanne save Amy Barlow (Elle Mulvaney) from a fire at Victoria Court.
 Kal proposes to Leanne at the last minute and she accepts, moments before he dies in an explosion.